Eastern Street, Hong Kong: Eastern Street

-The street is part of planned streets in the early development of Victoria City.
-High Street, Third Street, Second Street and First Street run east to west horizontally on a slight slope while Centre Street, Western Street and Eastern Street run north to south steeply.
+The street was one of the first thoroughfares to have been planned during the early development of Victoria City.

-The street starts in the Mid-Levels near Bonham Road Government Primary School below Bonham Road and runs down Connaught Road West, crossing High Street, Third Street, Second Street, First Street, Queen's Road Central and Des Voeux Road West.
+The street starts in the Mid-Levels near Bonham Road Government Primary School below Bonham Road, and runs down Connaught Road West, crossing High Street, Third Street, Second Street, First Street, Queen's Road Central, and Des Voeux Road West.

-It descends in the shortest straight line from the mid-levels to the harbour, which explains its slope of 1:6.
-The steep incline has been cited as a factor in some serious traffic accidents.
+It descends in a steep straight line from the Mid-Levels to the harbour.
+Its sharp incline, with a gradient of 1:5, has been the cause of several traffic accidents over the decades, wherein large vehicles have lost control, and rolled down the steep hill.

+Road signs warning of this danger were installed at various points along the street, following the most recent incident in July 2012 where a truck rolled back almost 30 metres (98 ft).

 Eastern Street North

-The extension Eastern Street North (東邊街北), from Connaught Road West, is a continuation of Eastern Street to the Victoria Harbour, Sun Yat Sen Memorial Park and Western Park Indoor Games Hall.
+The extension Eastern Street North (東邊街北), from Connaught Road West, is a continuation of Eastern Street to Victoria Harbour and the Sun Yat Sen Memorial Park.